-Jupiter: This is the largest planet of the solar system.
-It is so huge that as many as 1397 planets of the size of the earth can get accommodated in around it.
+Mars : It is the fourth planet in the solar system.
+As the soil on Mars contains iron, its colour is reddish.
+Hence Mars is also around it.
 Though its mass is 95 times that of the earth, its density is very low.
 If it were dropped into a sea large enough to hold it; it would actually float in it!

-Saturn: It is the sixth planet of the solar system and next only to Jupiter in size.
+Saturn : It is the sixth planet of the solar system and next only to Jupiter in size.
 It is considered to be a peculiar planet because of the rings with extremely high speed.